3 MIN READ

-Visit a National Park for Free on One of These 16 Days in 2016
+Take a Road Trip and Visit a National Park for Free on These 4 Days in 2018

 If you’re already looking ahead to road trips or family vacations this year, here’s one way to do it on the cheap.

-While most of the 409 national parks in the U.S. are free to use anytime, 127 of them charge an entrance fee of anywhere between $3 and $30.
-To encourage travelers and campers to visit new places, the National Park Service waives this cost on 16 fee-free days:
+While most of the 417 national parks in the U.S. are free to use anytime, 118 of them charge a $3 to $30 entrance fee.
+To encourage travelers and campers to visit new places, the National Park Service will waive these fees for four days in 2018:

 Some of the nation’s most popular parks are among those that normally charge a fee.
-Fee-free days are an opportunity to see places like the Grand Canyon, Yosemite, Yellowstone, Death Valley and Crater Lake and save upwards of $30.
+Fee-free days are an opportunity to see places like the Grand Canyon, Yosemite, Yellowstone, Death Valley, and Crater Lake and save up to $30.

 Not the outdoorsy type?
 Even some national historic sites, like Vanderbilt Mansion in New York, are included.

-If you’re interested, you can find all participating parks by state, or search through the full list of national parks, including those that are free anytime, to find a park near you (or your next destination!)
+If you’re interested, you can find all participating parks by state or search through the full list of national parks, including those that are free anytime, to find one near you (or your next destination).

-Note that you may still face some fees for things like camping, parking, reservations or concessions.
+Note: You may still encounter fees for things like camping, parking, reservations or concessions.
 The fees waived on fee-free days include entrance fees, commercial tour fees and transportation entrance fees.

 More Ways to Use National Parks for Free

-If you can’t make it on a fee-free day, you may be able to get free or discounted entrance to national parks year-round some other way.
+If you can’t make it to a national park on one of the fee-free days, you may be able to get free or discounted entrance to national parks year-round some other way.

 The National Parks Service offers an $80 annual pass that covers entrance to national parks, lands managed by the Bureau of Land Management and other sites.